GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 This end-to-end ingestion pipeline is compound by two separated batch pipelines with multiple steps/modules.
 These were created utilizing Mage, and they can be found in [this directory](https://github.com/GBlanch/DTC-Data-Engineering-Zoomcamp/tree/main/capstone%20project/workflow%20orchestration)

-This end-to-end ingestion pipeline is compound by two separated batch pipelines with multiple steps/modules.
-These were created utilizing Mage, and they can be found in [this directory](https://github.com/GBlanch/Data-Eng-Zoomcamp-capstone/tree/main/workflow%20orchestration)

 The ingestion of the first batch pipeline begun loading the dataset from a raw CSV file hosted on GitHub, and finalized by exporting/staging the dataset into a GCS Bucket.
 It is important to notice that we technically didn't have to load from any API as we didn't make any GET request to any API endpoint.